MASILab/tumor-cifar/README.md

 1. get_csv_v1:

 This function generate the meta information for tumor-CIFAR-v1 and save it in a csv file.
-The meta information includes: image name, image time point, nodule position, ground truth (cancer or non-cancer) and nodule size
+The meta information includes: image name, image time point, nodule position, ground truth (cancer or non-cancer) and nodule size.

 2. get_csv_v2: